Anton Yelchin

 Death

-Anton Yelchin's life ended on June 19, 2016, due to a tragic accident.
+Anton Yelchin's life was cut short on June 19, 2016, in a tragic accident.
 The 27-year-old actor's body was found at the entrance to his Los Angeles home.
-He decided to take a selfie on the hood of his Jeep Grand Cherokee but forgot to put it in park.
+He went to take a selfie on the hood of his Jeep Grand Cherokee but forgot to put the car in park.
 The car rolled and pinned Anton against a brick wall.

 The Strange Death of Hollywood Actor Anton Yelchin

-It's hard to imagine what his parents went through.
-His room in their house remains untouched: everything is as if he had just stepped out and would return soon.
+The pain his parents endured is unimaginable.
+His childhood room sits frozen in time, as if he'd just stepped out and might walk back in any moment.
 Victor and Irina struggled to come to terms with his death.
-They didn't believe the handbrake was the reason.
+They couldn't accept that a faulty handbrake was to blame.
 A week after Anton's death, Fiat Chrysler sent a recall letter to his house due to issues with the transmission.

 Anton Yelchin's Grave